andrew henderson menu

 Categories of Taxpayers in the Netherlands

 The Dutch tax system is anything but straightforward.
-For tax purposes, the Netherlands categorizes individuals as residents, non-residents, partial non-residents, and qualifying non-residents.
+For tax purposes, the Netherlands categorises individuals as residents, non-residents, partial non-residents and qualifying non-residents.

-The last category was designed for individuals who want to benefit from certain tax deductions and benefits enjoyed by Dutch tax residents despite being a non-resident.
+The last category was designed for individuals who want to benefit from certain tax deductions and benefits enjoyed by Dutch tax residents despite being non-residents.

 Dutch Tax Residents